 Space heaters come in a variety of sizes and styles and use different methods to emit heat.
 Convection is the method of a space heater with a blower that circulates warm air throughout a room.
 Often, an oscillator assists with circulation by rotating the heater to provide more even distribution.
 The other most common method is radiant heating, which emits infrared heat and is better for use in close quarters because there is no fan blower.
 Other space heaters operate simply by plugging into a wall socket or run on fuels such as propane.

 The matter of which is the best space heater for your needs depends on a number of factors, including where you plan to use it, how frequently, and how useful extra features like a remote control and carrying handles would be to you.
-For more information, read our articles about space heaters.

 In keeping with our emphasis on safe space heaters, you also might want to check some of our other home protection sites.
 If safety is a significant matter in your household, check our sites for smoke detectors and fire alarm systems.